The $\mathbb{A}^1$-Euler characteristic of symmetric powers: -Euler characteristic

 In characteristic zero Bittner \cite[Theorem~3.1]{bittner_universal_2004} constructs a presentation of $K_0(\Var_k)$ as an Abelian group generated by the classes of connected smooth projective varieties over $k$, modulo two explicit relations: an identification of $[\emptyset]$ with $0$ and a blow-up relation. \end{rem}

 \begin{rem} The ring $K_0(\Var_k)$ is not a well-behaved ring.
-For example, the class of $\A^1$ is a zero-divisor in $K_0(\Var_k)$, see Borisov \cite[Theorem 2.13]{Borisov2018ZeroDiv}.
+For example, if $k$ is of characteristic zero, the class of $\A^1$ is a zero-divisor in $K_0(\Var_k)$, see Borisov \cite[Theorem 2.13]{Borisov2018ZeroDiv}.
 Nevertheless, it is the ring where one would like (compactly supported) Euler characteristics to live since its structure already captures many desirable properties of a (compactly supported) Euler characteristic. \end{rem}

 Following \cite{LevineLehalleurSrinivas}, we give a brief overview of the construction of the $\A^1$-Euler characteristic.
 This construction takes place in the stable motivic homotopy category $\SH(S)$ for a Noetherian base scheme $S$, first introduced by Voevodsky \cite{Voevodsky98HT}, and relies on the associated six functor formalism.
 See Hoyois \cite{HoyoisSOEMHT} for an introduction to $\SH(S)$ and its six functor formalism.